-To address the aforementioned research gaps, the present study aims to recommend strategies for improving the performance of public housing construction projects in Myanmar (PHCPM).
-It has two objectives: 1) to identify the critical factors that influence PHCPM performance through an empirical study and 2) to provide recommendations for possible strategies that can enhance performance.
-By accomplishing these objectives, the current research offers a systematic and evidence-based understanding of these key factors, recommending possible strategies to the responsible individuals.
-In addition, the present study addresses the lack of research in the context of public housing construction projects in developing countries, particularly Myanmar, and can guide future research endeavours in this field.
+To address the research gaps in previous related research, the present study aimed to recommend strategies for improving the performance of public housing construction projects in Myanmar (PHCPM).
+The study had two objectives: (1) to identify the critical factors that influence PHCPM performance through an empirical study and (2) to provide recommendations for possible strategies that can enhance performance.
+By accomplishing these objectives, the current research could offer a systematic and evidence-based understanding of these key factors, recommending possible strategies to the responsible individuals.
+In addition, the present study addressed the lack of research in the context of public housing construction projects in developing countries, particularly Myanmar and could guide future research endeavours in this field.

-The current paper includes six sections.
-The introduction, Section 1, is followed by the literature review in Section 2, which discusses the investigation into the key players and issues of Myanmar's public housing construction.
+This article consists of six sections.
+The introduction is followed by the literature review which discusses the investigation into the key players and issues of Myanmar's public housing construction.
 Moreover, the potential factors that may influence construction performance are reviewed.
-Section 3 presents the methodology and analysis tools.
-Section 4 explains the data analysis.
-Finally, Section 5 presents the results and discusses the findings, which leads to the conclusion in Section 6.
+The next two sections present the methodology and analysis tools, and explain the data analysis.
+Finally, the authors present the results and discusses the findings, which leads to the conclusion in the final section.